MineRobber9000/tic80srv/README.md

 Before running for the first time, run `lapis migrate` to create the DB.

-In its current state, it's just about enough to upload carts (no account system yet) and have them playable from inside TIC-80.
+In its current state, it's just about got feature parity with the original site, save for the categories (which will be implemented as a tagging system when they do get implemented).

 [lapis]: https://github.com/leafo/lapis
 [moonscript]: https://github.com/leafo/moonscript